 The process whereby a lexical form or construction acquires the grammatical function of future-time reference is an instance of grammaticalization.
-Grammaticalization theory, as pioneered by cognitive linguists and historical semantics, provides a conceptual framework to study how grammatical forms arise in language (Heine et al., 1991; Hopper & Traugott, 2003[1993]).
+Grammaticalization theory, as pioneered by cognitive linguists and historical semanticists, provides a conceptual framework to study how grammatical forms arise in language (Heine et al., 1991; Hopper & Traugott, 2003[1993]).
 In particular, grammaticalization theory serves as an explanatory parameter for the remarkable crosslinguistic similarities in grammatical inventories, developmental paths, lexical sources, etc., all attributable to common or similar cognitive operations of language users.
 Among the tenets underpinning grammaticalization theory are the claims that all grammatical forms emerge from lexical forms (the ‘uniformitarian’ principle), that their developmental paths and the final products are determined by the sources (the ‘source determination’ principle), and that there is a limited set of developmental paths across languages (the ‘universal path’ principle), among others (Heine et al., 1991; Bybee et al., 1994).
 Given this conceptual and theoretical background, a comparative analysis of grammaticalization processes from unrelated languages will contribute to a better understanding of the validity and limitations of grammaticalization principles.
 The high potential of theoretical contribution notwithstanding, no studies comparing the developments of the markers of future-time references in Korean and Thai have been attempted to date, hence the rationale of the present study.
 Studies addressing these two typologically distinct languages, with particular regard to their respective grammaticalization scenarios, are underrepresented in extant research to date.
 Therefore, the current study aims to fill this gap by comparing the grammaticalization of future-time markers in Korean and Thai, and discussing theoretically significant, relevant issues such as morphosyntactic changes and conceptual motivation.

 METHODS